oxequa/realize/README.md

     $ realize run
     ```

-    Fast run launches a project from its working directory without a config file
+    Run can also launch a project from its working directory without a config file.
+It supports the following custom parameters:

-    ```
-    $ realize fast
-    ```

-    The fast command supports the following custom parameters:

     ```
     --path="server"         -> Custom Path, if not specified takes the working directory name